huggingface/datasets/datasets/allocine/README.md

 #### Who are the source language producers?

-The dataset contains movie reviews collected from [Allociné.fr](https://www.allocine.fr/).
-The content of each review may include information and opinions about the film's actors, film crew, and plot.
+The dataset contains movie reviews produced by the online community of the [Allociné.fr](https://www.allocine.fr/) website.

 ### Annotations